The Great Hebrew Name-Game.

 After the Babylonian Exile (6th century BCE), and especially from the 3rd century BCE on, Jews ceased to use the name Yahweh for two reasons.
 As Judaism became a universal rather than merely a local religion, the more common Hebrew noun Elohim (plural in form but understood in the singular), meaning “God,” tended to replace Yahweh to demonstrate the universal sovereignty of Israel’s God over all others.
 At the same time, the divine name was increasingly regarded as too sacred to be uttered; it was thus replaced vocally in the synagogue ritual by the Hebrew word Adonai (“My Lord”), which was translated as Kyrios (“Lord”) in the Septuagint, the Greek version of the Hebrew Scriptures.”

-Though I’m not sure anymore about this word ‘Elohim’ and it’s actual origins, it does set up a better understanding of the following verse of scripture so commonly misconstrued:
+At any rate, though I’m currently not sure about this word ‘Elohim’ and it’s actual origins, it does set up a better understanding of the following verse of scripture so commonly misconstrued:

 “Hear, O Israel: The LORD our God is one LORD:” Deuteronomy 6:4 KJV

 ‘Elohim’.
-Plural understood as one, or united in concert and purpose.
-Father and Son = one Lord.
+Plural understood as one.
+Two united in concert and purpose.
+Father and Son.
+One Lord.

-“Who is a liar but he that denieth that Jesus is the Christ (anointed One)?
+“Who is a liar but he that denieth that Jesus is the Christ?
 He is antichrist, that denieth the Father and the Son.
 Whosoever denieth the Son, the same hath not the Father: (but) he that acknowledgeth the Son hath the Father also.
 Let that therefore abide in you, which ye have heard from the beginning.
 If that which ye have heard from the beginning shall remain in you, ye also shall continue in the Son, and in the Father.”
-1John 2:22-24 KJV (brackets mine)
+1John 2:22-24 KJV

 “The Masoretes, who from about the 6th to the 10th century CE worked to reproduce the original text of the Hebrew Bible, added to “YHWH” the vowel signs of the Hebrew words Adonai or Elohim.
 Latin-speaking Christian scholars replaced the Y (which does not exist in Latin) with an I or a J (the latter of which exists in Latin as a variant form of I).
 Thus, the tetragrammaton became the artificial Latinised name Jehovah (JeHoWaH).
 As the use of the name spread throughout medieval Europe, the initial letter J was pronounced according to the local vernacular language rather than Latin.”